maxhartml/Hybrid-CNN-Transformer-for-FD-DOT/README.md

 ## 🔬 The Physics Engine: Creating Digital Twins of Human Tissue

 ### **Step 1: Building Virtual Phantoms**

-*"Growing digital tissues that behave like real ones"*
+Growing digital tissues that behave like real ones

 We've built a sophisticated **phantom generation engine** that creates thousands of realistic 3D tissue volumes.
 Each phantom is a digital twin of human tissue with: